clint-white/advent-of-code-2022/README.md

 | `day20` | 12.1 ± 0.4 | 11.6 | 13.9 |

 All other days' solutions run in average times of less than 10 ms each.

+These benchmarks were performed on an AMD Ryzen 7 3700X using [hyperfine](https://github.com/sharkdp/hyperfine).
+The code was compiled with `-C target-cpu=native`.